hoppscotch/docs/content/en/graphql.md

 ### Collections

-Just Like Rest API collections , Hoppscotch lets you organize your GraphQl queries in collections.
+Just Like Rest API collections, Hoppscotch lets you organize your GraphQl queries in collections.

 <img src="/graphql/GraphQlcollectionHighlight.png" class="dark-img" height="300" width="440" alt="History Sidepanel"/>
 <img src="/graphql/GraphQlcollectionHighlight-light.png" class="light-img" height="300" width="440" alt="History Sidepanel"/>

-You can Import existing collections(JSON) to replace current collection ,or preserve current collection as well as add new collection from your sources.
+You can Import existing collections(JSON) to replace current collection, or preserve current collection as well as add new collection from your sources.
 Collections can be Exported as JSON as well

 <img src="/graphql/importOrExportGraphqlCollection.png" class="dark-img" height="1000" width="640" alt="History Sidepanel"/>